Dustyroom/flat-kit-doc/_docs/outlines.md

 ### Manipulating the normals of the mesh

 Manipulating the normals of the mesh can be a very efficient way to control the behavior of the outlines.

+Normals are the vectors that are perpendicular to the surface of the mesh.
+But you can change this angle from 90° to any other angle.
+After doing it the visually parallel faces of the mesh will be treated as if they are not parallel anymore.
+This will make the outlines appear on the edges of the processed faces.

 It can be done in a 3d editor.
 For example, here's how to do it in Blender.

 ![Rotating normals in Blender](/FlatKit_Manual_Images/normals-rotation1.png){: .image-fancy style="width: 600px;"}